 - Contributions to library literature on topics related to instruction/information literacy.
 These contributions can consist of both formal and informal publications (peer reviewed articles and book chapters, blog postings, newsletter contributions, etc.) Non-traditional forms of publishing will be considered.

 - Key role in the creation of an instruction/information literacy program or project that has shown potential for wide-spread sharing and replication.

-- Impactful participation within professional organizations at local, regional, national, and/or international levels that are devoted to the support and promotion of library instruction and information literacy in any type of library.
+- Impactful participation within local, regional, national, and/or international level professional organizations that are devoted to the support and promotion of library instruction and information literacy in any type of library.

 The award will be presented at the ALA Annual Conference.
 Award winners will receive a $1,000 cash award, a plaque, and a $500 travel stipend to be used to attend the ALA Conference.

-The deadline for this year's award nominations is January 15, 2019.
-The award winner will be notified following the ALA Midwinter Conference, no later than February 15, 2019.
+The deadline for this year's award nominations is January 15, 2024.
+The award winner will be notified following the ALA LibLearnX conference in January, no later than February 15, 2024.
 Please use these resources to assist you in submitting a nomination:

 - Formal call for nominations, which provides details on the nomination process;